-The stock market is not the only tumultuous ride for investors this year, as cryptocurrency markets have experienced the same turbulence of late.
+The stock market was not the only tumultuous ride for investors last year, as cryptocurrency markets have experienced the same turbulence of late.
 What used to be a hedge against uncertainty, has now acted as a sort of mirror to the stock market as the ‘buy the dip’ mentality for investors has flooded into cryptos as well.
-So what is in store for BitCoin and other major cryptos coins for the rest of 2020?
+So what is in store for BitCoin and other major cryptos coins for the future?
 One thing we do know for sure is that the mainstream has finally embraced crypto as a legitimate currency, with plenty of blue-chip companies backing the digital coins.
 Even the Office of the Comptroller of Currency has issued a statement which encourages American banks to be more inviting and accommodate the storing of cryptos for their customers.
 This is a massive step in the right direction for the digital future and the inclusion of major banks should help the everyday investor to get more involved.

 Most crypto traders will tell you that BitCoin and other cryptocurrencies are meant to move inversely to fiat currencies and not the stock markets.
-The global financial environment is unique at the moment, so some people have pointed out that as stocks move, so does BitCoin, but truthfully the correlation is between the injection of money into the markets by the Central Banks that is devaluing local currencies like the Dubai riyal.
-It is this fall in value that has triggered the rise in BitCoin’s value this year, not any reaction to the stock markets.
+The global financial environment is unique at the moment, so some people have pointed out that as stocks move, so does BitCoin, but truthfully the correlation is between the injection of money into the markets by the Central Banks that are devaluing local currencies like the Dubai riyal.
+It is this fall in value that triggered the rise in BitCoin’s value last year, not any reaction to the stock markets.
 In fact, BitCoin was created as a direct result of the 2008 market crash so it is meant to thrive in times of financial volatility.